ihmeuw/vivarium_cluster_tools/docs/source/installation.rst

     > source activate <your-env-name>
     > pip install vivarium-cluster-tools

-In addition, this tool needs the redis client and cython.
+In addition, this tool needs the redis client.
 These must be installed using conda.
 ::

-   > conda install redis cython
+   > conda install redis